petros-d/docs/docs/develop-project.md

 ## Configure `airflow_settings.yaml` (Local Development Only)

 When you first initialize a new Astronomer project, a file called `airflow_settings.yaml` is automatically generated.
-With this file, you can configure and programmatically generate Airflow [Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [Pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts/pools.html), and [Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) when you're developing locally.
+With this file, you can configure and programmatically generate Airflow [Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [Pools](https://airflow.apache.org/docs/apache-airflow/stable/concepts/pools.html), and [Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) so that you don't have to manually redefine these objects every time you restart your project.

+As a security measure, `airflow_settings.yaml` works only in local environments.
+If you deploy your project to a Deployment, the values in this file will not be pushed.
+To more easily manage your Airflow objects on Astronomer, we recommend [configuring a secrets backend](https://www.astronomer.io/docs/cloud/stable/customize-airflow/secrets-backend).

 :::caution
-If you are storing your project in a public directory, we recommend adding this file to your `.gitignore` or equivalent secret management service.
+If you are storing your project in a public directory or version control tool, we recommend adding this file to your `.gitignore` or equivalent secret management service.
 :::

 ### Add Airflow Connections, Pools, and Variables